Danny Lee (rugby union)

-Daniel David Lee (born 1 March 1976) is a New Zealand former international rugby union player who played as a halfback, who currently works as a rugby coach.
+Daniel David Lee (born 1 March 1976) is a New Zealand former professional rugby union player who is the head coach of the NOLA Gold of Major League Rugby (MLR).

 Lee played for the Hurricanes, Chiefs, the Highlanders Super 14 and Hawke's Bay in the Air New Zealand Cup.
 In 2007 he joined the Blues in New Zealand.

-In June 2009 Lee joined the Newport Gwent Dragons in Wales on a two-year contract.
+In June 2009, Lee joined the Newport Gwent Dragons in Wales on a two-year contract.
 In November 2010, after a series of injuries, Lee announced his retirement from rugby having made just 12 appearances for Newport Gwent Dragons.

-Lee played two test matches for the All Blacks in 2002.
+Lee played two test matches for the All Blacks in 2002: